What is a rate and term only refinance?

 - A government program, like a VA Interest Rate Reduction Refinance Loan (IRRRL) or a Federal Housing Administration (FHA) Streamline Refinance

-Benefits of a traditional refinance
+Benefits of a rate and term refinance

-Lower your monthly payment
+Lower your interest rate.

-Change the term of your loan
+Change the term of your loan.

 Requirements and qualifications